 Toy Pick: Narwhal & Jelly Finger Puppet Pair Make playtime hands-on with these fun-sized, dynamic duo of puppets, which spark the imagination of your child while providing hilarious, interactive play.

 4. Be attentive.
-When your young child points, be sure to follow with your gaze and remark on items or events of interest to her.
-This "joint attention" confirms how important her interests and observations are to you.
+When your young child points, be sure to follow with your gaze and remark on items or events of interest.
+This "joint attention" confirms how important your child's interests and observations are to you.

-Toy Pick: Hand Pointers Set of 3 For little learners ages 3 and up, these hand pointers make it even easier for you and your child to interact about topics of interest—and they’re also great for imaginative play, like pretend school!
+Toy Pick: Hand Pointers Set of 3 For little learners age 3 and up, these hand pointers make it even easier for you and your child to interact about topics of interest — and they’re also great for imaginative play, like pretend school!

 5. Foster an early passion for books.
 Choose books with large and colorful pictures, and share your baby's delight in pointing at certain images or even making noises that correspond with the book — like glub glub when you see a fish.
-Modulate the tone of your voice, simplify or elaborate on story lines, and encourage toddlers to talk about books (here are some good options for sounds and wordplay).
+Modulate the tone of your voice, simplify or elaborate on story lines, and encourage toddlers to talk about books.
 Remember that building your baby's receptive language (understanding spoken words) is more important than developing his expressive language (speaking) in infancy.

 6. Build your baby's love of her own body.
 Stroke her tummy and hair when reading, playing, or even diapering.
 Studies have shown that babies who are not often touched have brains that are smaller than normal for their age, and interacting with her close-up also helps direct her attention to your speech.

 Book Pick: I Love You Through and Through Make reading time extra cuddly and touchy-feely with this classic book, which features a sweet storyline about unconditional love.
 Bonus: It comes with a soft, snuggly bear for your baby or toddler to hug!